nwzs/RISC-V-Simulator/README.md

 ﻿# RISC-V-Simulator
 A software implementation of a RISC-V processor written in Java.
 This simulator executes RV32I assembly instructions through a fetch-decode-execute pipeline.
 It also includes a built-in assembler that reads `.asm` files directly.

+I built this as a follow-up to an 8-bit ALU processor implemented in Verilog on an FPGA.
+This project serves to bridge hardware architecture and software simulation.
+--